-The bill HB100 introduces significant amendments to the Code of Alabama 1975, specifically adding Section 13A-5-14, which establishes enhanced penalties for crimes committed against election officials motivated by their official role.
-Under this new provision, individuals convicted of such crimes will face increased sentences, with minimum penalties ranging from 15 years for a Class A felony to three months for a misdemeanor.
-Additionally, defendants with prior felony convictions who receive enhanced sentences will also be subject to the Alabama Habitual Felony Offender Act.
+The bill, HB100, introduces significant amendments to the Code of Alabama 1975, particularly by adding Section 13A-5-14, which establishes enhanced penalties for crimes committed against election officials motivated by their official duties.
+Under this new provision, individuals convicted of such crimes will face increased sentences, with minimum penalties ranging from 15 years for Class A felonies to three months for misdemeanors.
+Additionally, defendants with prior felony convictions who receive enhanced sentences will be subject to the Alabama Habitual Felony Offender Act.
+The bill also amends Section 17-3-30.1, the Felony Voter Disqualification Act, to clarify the definition of felonies involving moral turpitude that disqualify individuals from voting, specifying offenses such as capital murder, aggravated stalking, and various forms of domestic violence.

 Engrossed: 17-3-30